hbldh/pymetawear/README.rst

 PyMetawear is meant to be a thin wrapper around the `MetaWear C++ API <https://github.com/mbientlab/Metawear-CppAPI>`_, providing a more Pythonic interface.
-It has support for several different Python packages for Bluetooth Low Energy communication:
+It has support for two different Python packages for Bluetooth Low Energy communication:

 - `pygatt <https://github.com/peplin/pygatt>`_
 - `pybluez <https://github.com/karulis/pybluez>`_ with
   `gattlib <https://bitbucket.org/OscarAcena/pygattlib>`_
-- `bluepy <https://github.com/IanHarvey/bluepy>`_ (not completely functional yet)

 PyMetaWear can be run with Python 2 and 3.4 with both backends, but only with the `pygatt` backend for Python 3.5.

 **It is a Linux-only package right now**!
 It can be built on Windows, given that Visual Studio Community 2015 has been installed first, but there is no working backend for Windows BLE yet.

 Installation